CumulusNetworks/docs/content/cumulus-netq-53/NVLink-Management/Inventory-and-Devices.md

 `DELETE /v1/domains/{id}` is an asynchronous operation.
 Unlike the other delete endpoints, it returns `202 Accepted` immediately and runs in the background.
 It deletes the domain and all related entities: chassis, switch nodes, compute nodes, switches, GPUs, ports, partitions, and associated NMX services.

+When a domain is being deleted, it enters a draining state that rejects all new operations until the deletion operation completes.

 ```
 curl -X DELETE "https://<ip_address>/nmx/v1/domains/<domain-id>" \
   -H "accept: application/json" \